nkdatascientist/pyfreeguy/README.md

 1. **[Resnet](#)**(from Microsoft Research) released with the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.

-# Contribut
+# Contribute

 We welcome contributions to this repository!
 Please check the issues page and read our contributing guidelines before starting.
 Submit a pull request with your changes for review.
 Thank you for making this project better!

+Any discoveries you make through your contributions are solely yours, with no obligation to share.
+Your work and findings are a testament to your dedication and passion for exploration.

 # Contact
 For FreeGuy bugs and feature requests please visit [GitHub Issues](https://github.com/nkdatascientist/freeguy/issues).

-Any discoveries you make through your contributions are solely yours, with no obligation to share.
-Your work and findings are a testament to your dedication and passion for exploration.

 ## License